kshedden/case_studies/methods/factor-overview.md

 \tilde{X} = {\rm argmin}_{A: {\rm rank}(A) = k} \\|A - X\\|_F.
 $$

+Finding a low rank approximation is a type of least square problem, although it is not the linear least squares used in regression analysis.

 ### Analyzing a data matrix using the SVD

 Suppose we have a data matrix $X$ and wish to understand its structure.
 We